Evolve-IT/directory-info-service/directory-info-service/README.md

       2. You can add > [somedirectory]/[output filename] to the end of the curl command to write the output to a file
          * Example: $ curl -X GET http://172.17.0.1:80/svc/v1/directoryinfo/getDirectoryInfoXml/?directory=/tmp > /tmp/directory_info_service_output.xml
       3. You should see the xml returned by the rest service
-   3. The data returned by both methods will be in the following format:
+   3. The data returned by both methods will be in the following format
-      1. DirectoryListingResult:
+      1. DirectoryListingResult
-         1. This is the header object which contains the following fields:
+         1. This is the header object which contains the following fields
 	    1. directoryInfo
 	       1. This object contains all of the details related to the directory which was passed in as the directory input parameter.
 	       2. It contains the following fields:
 	          1. type
-		     1. There are 4 types:
+		     1. There are 5 types
-		        1. "Directory" -> A folder/directory
+		        1. "Directory" -> A folder or directory
-		           1. "File" -> A regular file
+		        2. "File" -> A regular file
-			   2. "Other" -> It is not a regular file, symbolic link or directory
+			3. "Other" -> It is not a regular file, symbolic link or directory
-			   3. "SymbolicLink" -> A Symbolic Link
+			4. "SymbolicLink" -> A Symbolic Link
-			   4. "Unknown" -> If an exception occurs during the gathering of attribute information due to permissions or other security exceptions
+			5. "Unknown" -> If an exception occurs during the gathering of attribute information due to permissions or other security exceptions
 		  2. fullPath
 	             * The full path of the directory
 		  3. attributes
-		     1. This is a collection of objects of type attribute which represents the attributes of the file or directory with the following fields:
+		     1. This is a collection of objects of type attribute which represents the attributes of the file or directory with the following fields
 		        1. name
 			   * The name of the attribute
 			2. value